-On January 10, 2008, this court held a telephonic pretrial motion hearing.
-Defendant Sherry Anne La Tourneau did not participate personally but was represented by her attorney, Howard Goldman.
+On July 10, 2008, this court held a pretrial motion hearing.
+Defendant Jose Sanchez was represented by his newly-retained attorney, Robert C. Howard.
 The government was represented by Assistant United States Attorney David Reinhard.

-Prior to the hearing, La Tourneau filed no pretrial motions.
-Attorney Goldman confirmed that this was a tactical decision he made in consultation with his client after adequate review of the government's disclosures and adequate investigation of the case.
+Prior to the hearing, Sanchez filed no pretrial motions.
+In a three-way discussion with the government and the court, Attorney Howard confirmed that this was a tactical decision he made in consultation with his client after adequate review of the government's disclosures and adequate investigation of the case.
+During our discussion the government provided its standard open-file discovery proffer.
 The parties had no other matters to bring to the court's attention.
-Because the parties anticipate resolving this case short of trial, I will wait to provide draft voir dire questions and jury instructions until closer to the submission deadline for the final pretrial conference.
+Because it is not yet clear whether the parties will resolve this case short of trial, I will wait to issue draft voir dire questions and jury instructions until closer to the submission deadline for the final pretrial conference.

-Entered this 10th day of January, 2008.
+Entered this 11th day of July, 2008.